Making contract work a success: setting expectations from day one

 As business leaders forge a new path towards economic success, the contingent workforce is being held out as one solution to creating dynamic stability within teams.
 Contingent work can fill skills gaps for employers while taking the pressure off headcounts in the ebb and flow of managing a lean business.
 Temporary contract work holds promise for workers too as they aspire to new ways of managing work-life integration.
 But this arrangement calls for tailored management and clear communication to make it a true win-win scenario.

-To help business leaders and contractors successfully navigate temporary work/gig arrangements Embedded Expertise General Manager, Virginia Williams, has offered some helpful insights for the first phase of a new contract based on her years of experience in the contingent technical market.
-Virginia refers to contractors as ‘experts’ as a reflection of the value Embedded Expertise places on the technical knowledge contract workers bring to their roles.
+To help business leaders and contractors successfully navigate temporary work/gig arrangements we offer some helpful insights for the first phase of a new contract based on our combined years of experience in the contingent technical market.
+We refer to contractors as ‘experts’ as a reflection of the value Embedded Expertise places on the technical knowledge contract workers bring to their roles.